 One unit switch, ENABLE/DISABLE\ACCESS\PATH, determines which host connections can access the unit, and is part of the larger topic of matching units to specific hosts.
-This complex topic is covered in the first Chapter under the following heading:
+This complex topic is covered in the first chapter in Determining Connections, page 1-12.

-• "Determining Connections," page 1-12